2. Find Your Why

-4. Remove Temptations
+5. Remove Temptations

 Breaking a bad habit is difficult on its own.
 Trying to do it while having temptations around you is nearly impossible.

-- Do you want to stop watching so much TV?
-Have the remote control away from your bed so that you need to stand up and go to turn it on.
+- Want to stop watching so much TV?
+Have the remote control away from your bed so that you need to stand up and go get it to turn it on.

-Find a friend you trust to keep you accountable for your actions and talk to them about what you’re trying to do.
+Find a friend you trust to hold you accountable for your actions and talk to them about what you’re trying to do.

-7. Don’t Overreact to Failure
+8. Don’t Overreact To Failure

 - Eating one chocolate cookie won’t destroy your whole diet.